kushu9999/CoronaMask-Detection/README.md

 <video>https://www.youtube.com/watch?v=ErVbWTY_Rz4</video>

-# After Lot's of request i'm making this as an open source , if i found this used in monitized any type , all the legal action will done by me
+# After Lot's of request i'm making this as an open source , if i found this used in monitized by any type , all the legal action will done by me

 ### i can't upload files on github because of memory limit that's why i'm sharing my drive link
 https://drive.google.com/drive/folders/1mzJPZb1R5ogtT9nC_TL0MY2VGTcly4Nz

+# Getting Started
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

 # How to Use